Tuesday, October 2, 2012

 · Sun, Sep 30, 2012

 I left early in the morning to see one of the living root bridges.
-One is one the way to Pontung.
+One is on the way to Pontung.
 It takes about 15-20 min. walk to reach the village Riwai ( on the main road) from Mawlynnong.
 The walk towards the bridge is almost nature study class.
 I saw many types of butterfly.

 From Riwai village you have go down for almost 10-15 minutes to reach the root bridge.

-Firstly there are two types of living root bridges
+Firstly there are two types of living root bridges in Meghalaya.

 1. single decker and 2. the double decker